QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits

 \subsection{Fully Connected Deep Neural Networks}

-We implemented dataset-specific DNNs for MNIST, OrganAMNIST, and CIFAR-10.
-Each hidden layer block follows the same design principles: stacked fully connected layers with batch normalization, ReLU activations, and dropout ($p=0.2$) for regularization.
-Training was performed using the negative log-likelihood loss applied to log-softmax outputs.
-The resulting DNN architectures are illustrated in Fig.~\ref{fig:dnn-architectures} and summarized as follows:
+We implement dataset-specific DNNs for the MNIST, OrganAMNIST, and CIFAR-10 datasets.
+Each hidden layer block adheres to a consistent design principle: stacked fully connected layers followed by batch normalization, ReLU activation functions, and dropout ($p=0.2$) for regularization.
+Model training is performed using the negative log-likelihood loss applied to log-softmax outputs.
+The resulting DNN architectures are illustrated in Fig.~\ref{fig:dnn-architectures} and summarized below: